vimpostor/blog/content/meta/about.md

 # Privacy Policy

 This site is intended to be a non-commercial personal blog.
 This means that I am not interested in any user tracking, nor do I run any analytics or ads.
-The site does not store any cookies and is so minimal, it doesn't even contain a single line of Javascript.
+The site does not store any cookies and is so minimal, it doesn't even ship a single line of Javascript.

 There is no need to just take my word for it, you can verify all of this yourself as [the source code for this blog is open source](https://github.com/vimpostor/blog).